KdotJPG/Noise-VertexQueue-AreaGen/README.md

 * Apply it to value-noise of some sort.

 ## Philosophy
 This software is released under an open source license.
-With this license, you can use it for just about anything you want: independent projects, commercial projects, education, redistributable libraries, etc. That said, it is preferred that you not use it in the process of discovering and patenting computing ideas.
+With this license, you can use it for just about anything: independent projects, commercial projects, education, redistributable libraries, etc. That said, it is preferred that you not use it in the process of discovering and patenting computing ideas.
 Obviously, I cannot stop you from doing so.
 But I would invite you to consider the impact that computing idea patents ("software patents") have on the rest of the community.

 Software patents prevent others from implementing an *idea* altogether, without conditions.
 This includes open source contributors, small game/software developers, and even educators.
 It includes anybody who arrives at an idea, independently or not.
 You don't necessarily need to be a classic "patent troll" for your software patent to create another obstacle in the avenue for creativity, and to inhibit progress as a whole.